 In addition to the affordable design, cable conveyor can also be a very versatile means of transportation.
 Due to the compact light-weight profile, this product is easily supported and can weave its way through congested areas where most conventional conveyors would not normally fit.
 The strength of the nylon coated 3/8" steel cable allows for longer distances between motors and ultimately a noticeable energy savings when compared to table top solutions.
 Options include top covers, automatic multi-position hold-down rails and painted mild steel, aluminum, and stainless steel constructions.

 Accumulators are designed to maximize efficiency by keeping the filler running during normal stoppages by adding temporary storage between production machinery.
-The filler is the beating heart of any beverage line.
-Product does not make it to the rail shelves when the filler is idle.
+For a beverage line to be productive, the filling, labeling and packaging equipment must be operational.
 Unexpected interruptions in the packaging area, container jams, and reel changes at the labeler can all be very costly if there is too little or no buffer.

 Accumulators offer gentle product handling and relief of back pressure by accepting overflow from the mass conveyors and (as needed) reintroducing the stored containers back to the line at the appropriate rate as the downstream conditions allow.
 In addition to adding a much needed grace period to the production process, bi-directional tables, uni-directional tables, and inline accumulators also allow for the "spin-out" of containers that remain in the filler when production stops so that un-capped containers do not go to waste waiting for the line to restart.